renlleshi/portfolio/README.md

 # AI Automation Portfolio — n8n + LLM Workflows

-Hi, I'm **[YOUR FULL NAME]** — an AI Automation Specialist with a background in Information Security (BSc) and a Master's in Computer Science & Artificial Intelligence (expected Nov 2026).
+Hi, I'm **Ren Lleshi** — an AI Automation Specialist with a background in Information Security (BSc) and a Master's in Computer Science & Artificial Intelligence (expected Nov 2026).
 I build workflows that connect business tools with LLMs (OpenAI / Anthropic Claude) to remove manual, repetitive work.

-📧 [your.email@gmail.com] · 🔗 [LinkedIn URL] · 📍 Open to remote work
+📧 renlleshi@gmail.com · 🔗 (https://al.linkedin.com/in/renato-lleshi-7bb98018a) · 📍 Open to remote work

 This repository documents three end-to-end automation workflows I designed and built with **n8n**, each targeting a different real-world business problem.
 Every workflow is exported as importable JSON, with a dedicated README explaining the problem, the logic, and how to set it up.